How can we help you find your perfect cover?

 How to set up a trust for life insurance

-Less than 10% of people in the UK with a life insurance policy have written their policy into trust, and we think we know why.
+It's estimated that 18.6 million people in the UK have life insurance , but many do not write their policy into trust, and we think we know why.
 It sounds complex, unnecessary, and full of legal jargon - but it doesn’t have to be.
 Writing life insurance in trust is one of the best ways to protect your family’s future in the event of your death.
 Your life insurance policy can be a big chunk of money, and by putting life insurance in trust you can manage the way your beneficiaries receive the payout.

 We know it sounds complicated, so let us help make it simple.